geoffwa/simplelenium/README.md

 * `phantomjs.url` : url where to download phantomjs ie: https://bitbucket.org/ariya/phantomjs/downloads/phantomjs-1.9.8-windows.zip
 * `phantomjs.exe` : relative path where the executable is from the compressed archive. ie: phantomjs-1.9.8-windows/phantomjs.exe

-## What Simplelenium doesn't do
+## What Simplerlenium doesn't do

 ### Reading properties from web elements

 Sometimes, you want to read a property of a web element and use your own assertions framework to verify if it's ok.
-That's not how Simplelenium works.
+That's not how Simplerlenium works.
-You should be able to expect what the element will look like and tell Simplelenium to check.
+You should be able to expect what the element will look like and tell Simplerlenium to check.
 Otherwise you might extract a value a bit too soon and there you are, back into timing hell, with false negative tests.
 You don't want that.
 Trust me.

-Here's the Simplelenium way of doing this:
+Here's the Simplerlenium way of doing this:

 ```java
 find("...").should().match(element -> /* Test something on every element found /*);